gl051/python-samples/README.md

 # python_examples
-Snippet code for common task in python 3.
+Snippets code for common task in python 3.